Aliases for CHRM2 Gene

 GeneCards Summary for CHRM2 Gene

 CHRM2 (Cholinergic Receptor Muscarinic 2) is a Protein Coding gene.
-Diseases associated with CHRM2 include Peripartum Cardiomyopathy and Intestinal Schistosomiasis.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Diseases associated with CHRM2 include Peripartum Cardiomyopathy and Neurogenic Bladder.
+Among its related pathways are Peptide ligand-binding receptors and Monoamine GPCRs.
 GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled acetylcholine receptor activity.
 An important paralog of this gene is CHRM4.

 UniProtKB/Swiss-Prot for CHRM2 Gene